The section on pre-removal detention in the Residence Act opens with a general clause on the principle of proportionality:

 - no possibility to consolidate the stay, i.e. obtain a residence permit.

 The new provision of Section 60b of the Residence Act generally does not apply to asylum seekers as long as the (regular) asylum procedure is pending, because they are not subject to the obligation to obtain a passport during this period.
 It may apply, however, to persons whose asylum application has been rejected as “manifestly unfounded” or as “inadmissible”, even if their appeal is still pending.
-The latter category may also include Dublin cases, but these are less significant in this context than it is in the context of deportation to countries of origin, since the existence of passports or other travel documents is usually no obstacle to Dublin transfers.
+The latter category may also include Dublin cases, but these are less significant in this context than it is in the context of removal to countries of origin, since the existence of passports or other travel documents is usually no obstacle to Dublin transfers.
 As a result, the new provision is mainly relevant for rejected asylum-seekers or persons who have never applied for asylum.

 Section 62(1) Residence Act.